 We collect personal information for a wide range of purposes involved in the administration of taxes, grants and levies and to carry out our functions as a public sector agency.

 Personal information is collected in the SRO's online portals, forms, calls, emails and letters; through our website and social networking sites, our media channels, subscription services, surveys, feedback and customer experience research; and in documents generated or submitted to the SRO.

-We will generally collect the information directly from you or your authorised representative.
+We will generally collect personal information directly from you or your authorised representative.
 If we ask you for your contact details, we will indicate whether a detail is optional or required.
 If it is optional, we seek your consent to collect and use it.

 In some circumstances, such as a tax investigation, we may seek personal information from third parties using our statutory investigative powers to do so.
 We may also seek information from third parties to establish eligibility for certain assistance and relief programs we administer.